articnel/kohana3docs/guide/kohana3/start/conventions.md

 #### Functions and Methods

-Functions should be all lowercase, and use under_scores to seperate words:
+Functions should be all lowercase, and use under_scores to separate words:

 	<?php